KutoolsforOffice — One Suite. Five Tools. Get More Done.February Sale: 20% Off

-How to get current date and time with milliseconds in Excel?
+How to get the current date and time with milliseconds in Excel?

-To insert the current date and time with milliseconds, you can use NOW function as shown below:
+Get the current date and time with milliseconds with the NOW function

-1. Select the cells in which you will enter the current time with milliseconds, and then press Ctrl + 1 to open the Format Cells dialog.
+1. Select the cell or range of cells where you would like to display the current date and time, including milliseconds.
+Then, press Ctrl + 1 to open the Format Cells dialog box.

 =NOW()